mason-bially/500locol-ecs/manuscript.md

 ### Kill

-We have for a while had the ability to remove components.
+We have had the ability to remove components since our initial implementation.

 ```c++
 acl->values.erase(foo);
 ```

-There is a slight danger to this at the moment due to the iterator invalidation rules of `std::unordered_map`, to demonstrate we will introduce some new components and a new system.
+To demonstrate a use case for this, we'll introduce a new component and system.
+Health.

 ```c++
 // The current health status of a unit, the status is all the important parts of health as calculated from other systems.